 Mariusz Smolij, Music Director and Conductor, Acadiana Symphony Orchestra (Louisiana)

-"The Acadiana Symphony of Lafayette, Louisiana, conducted by Mariusz Smolij, is playing Fanfare Acadien by Daniel Perttu at each of its subscription concerts this season.
+"The Acadiana Symphony of Lafayette, Louisiana, conducted by Mariusz Smolij, is playing Fanfare Acadienne by Daniel Perttu at each of its subscription concerts this season.
 As the Principal Flutist, I really enjoy performing this work as it has such a wealth of variety of sound and texture.
 There are beautiful sonorous chords that ring with “fanfare” as well as expressive woodwind solos and more technical virtuosic composition.
 Each time, the audience has reacted very enthusiastically to this work as the program opener."